tkam8/100-days-of-code/r1-log.md

 **Today's Progress**:
 Learned more about err handling and try except block with finally.
 Went over my existing code to see where I could clean it up, add comments so I can remember why I did what.
 Spend a lot of time cleaning up also my terraform project.
 What a mess it was, with wrong module names, non-exiting input and output vars, but it did feel good to see successful "terraform validate" and "terraform plan".

+### Day 19: 20191019, Sat

+**Today's Progress**:
+So while my tf validate succeeded, tf apply resulted in many errors, mostly due to not having the right output vars, not using self_link for the image name, some weird template_file error with curly brackets, etc. It was rough but I did feel good seeing the apply complete appear in that old school green on my black console background.

+I also managed to stick in some linux academy learning on list comprehensions and also executing shell commands in python.
+I can see how all of this has application in the real world.
+For now, going to bed.